AlenaSokal/rsschool-cv/cv.md

 ## Summary

 I am a Junior Developer, who is looking for a job as a Front-end JavaScript Developer.
+My previous experience as a specialist of marketing (CEO, SMM) give my an opportunities to make pretty good web-pages, to fill it useful and up-to-date contents and to design friendly interface.
+Moreover, I am continiously work with a lot of count data, what helps me to focus on important information.

 ## Key skills